roheen781/east-india-cycling-main/content/Multi-activity Meghalaya.md

 ### HIGHLIGHTS

 - Hike and Bike in the ‘Abode of Clouds’
-- Visit the live root bridges
+- Hike to the live root bridges and more
 - Cycle along the Indo-Bangla border
 - Views, views and more views
 - Waterfalls, Caves, Archery, Cuisine and more